All Episodes

 We can get to that question.

-I'm asking you no, you're not facing a truth here that's bothering me.
+I'm asking you, no, you're not facing a truth here that's bothering me.

-We're we have here on any given weekend, 50, 60, 70, 80 people in your city shot.
+We have on any given weekend, 50, 60, 70, 80 people in your city shot.

 That's every single solitary weekend, Austin.